 Research has shown that whole grains probably lower colorectal cancer risk.
-In addition, whole grains and foods high in dietary fiber seem to be linked with a lower risk of weight gain and being overweight or obese, which can also contribute to cancer risk.
-The US Dietary Guidelines recommends getting at least half of your grains as whole grains.
+In addition, whole grains and foods high in dietary fiber seem to be linked with a lower risk of having overweight or obesity, which can also contribute to cancer risk.
+The United States Dietary Guidelines recommends getting at least half of your grains as whole grains.
 The American Cancer Society's guideline recommendation to choose whole grains is consistent with these guidelines.